🆚 Google Code Archive vs. SourceForge

 Determined by the number of sites using each technology.

-SourceForge code hosting technology is 2.4 times more popular than Google Code Archive.
+The SourceForge code hosting platform is 2.4 times more popular than Google Code Archive.

 Total websites